Wilhelm Fenner: Nazi seizure of power

 Within the Reichswehr bureau, a small circle of Nazi sympathizers became increasingly vocal.
 Fenner had little patience with these people, who talked politics during extended coffee breaks and who flaunted their loyalties by smoking Nazi Party cigarettes, or occasionally missed work to participate in a Jew raid.
 After the seizure of power by the Nazis in January 1933, the times became increasingly restless, and the situation worsened for the cipher bureau, which now felt the competition from newly established rival institutions.
 In 1933, for example, Goering's new Luftwaffe created its own intelligence agency, the Forschungsamt.
 During this period Fenner worried about the professionalism of the agency as the Nazi Party tried to extend their control over the intelligence and security agencies of the state.

 Many capable employees of the cipher bureau joined the new organisation, where they hoped for better career prospects.
-Among these were cryptanalysts whom Fenner considered excellent, their leader Baron Emil Freiherr von Reznicek, an ardent Nazi and cryptanalyst assigned to the Italian desk and Herr Weachter.
+Among these were cryptanalysts whom Fenner considered excellent, their leader Reznicek, an ardent Nazi and cryptanalyst assigned to the Italian desk and Herr Weachter.
 Reznicek was particularly annoyed that in the caste conscious world of German bureaucracy, he was a mere employee of the Bureau, while Fenner was a Government Councillor with a pensioner.
 Gottfried Schapper, a radio intelligence operator from World War I, who ran a unit in the Bureau that was concerned with the location and construction of fixed intercept stations.
 Hans Schimpf was another.
 Fenner may have been glad to see the malcontents go, but he quickly discovered he was not entirely rid of them.
 From either a desire to revenge themselves on their former employer or to expand their influence, Schimpf and Schapper informed Fenner that the Forschungsamt was now solely responsible for all diplomatic cryptanalysis and that the Bureau should abandon all such work.
 This was of course a repeat of the last bureaucratic battle with the Pers Z S. However, Fenner found an ally in Kurt Selchow, who realized that if successfully prosecuted, the Forschungsamt's supposed monopoly on diplomatic cryptanalysis would mean the end of the Foreign Ministry.
 Even though Fenner managed to see off the threat, the Forschungsamt staff started a campaign to have him relieved of duty, tapped his office phone, planted an informant in his office and started spreading rumours that he was Jewish, and that he had ridiculed and criticized Hermann Göring in private conversations.
 Fenner was forced to fill the resulting gaps with newcomers, necessarily having to forgo experience in favour of attitude in selection of candidates.
 Fenner as a rule always recruited people who had not left the church and were not members of the NSDAP.